 Here's the shameless plug.

 We've launched a new kind of monthly car insurance.
-You can cancel without any fees, and your price will only go up every year if your personal details change.
-If all your details stay the same, your price will be fixed.
+You can cancel without any fees, and your price will only go up if your personal details change. - no dual pricing here.

 Interested?
 Sign up for monthly subscription.